-The name says it all, it’s a soft and controlled shot that is intended to move downward shortly after it clears the net, landing in the no-volley zone (ideally at your opponent's feet).
+The name says it all, it's a soft and controlled shot that is intended to move downwards shortly after is clears the net, landing in the no-volley zone (ideally at your opponent's feet).

-When you serve, the receiving team must let the ball bounce once before returning, and then the your team must let it bounce once before returning.
-(Hence the two bounces.)
+When you serve, the receiving team must let the ball bounce once before returning, and then your team must let is bounce before returning (hence the two bounces).

 A drop shot is a groundstroke shot that falls short of the opponent's position.

-This is your go-to stroke. typically the most comfortable and natural stroke, the forehand stroke is made with your dominant forearm is facing forward.
+This is your go-to stroke, typically he most comfortable and natural stroke.
+The forehand stroke is made wiht your dominant forearm facing forward.

 A groundstroke is made just after the ball bounces off the ground.

-A half volley is a groundstroke shot where the paddle contacts the ball immediately after it bounces from the court and before the ball rises to its potential height.
+A half volley is a groundstroke shot where the paddle contacts the ball imediately after it bounces from the court and before the ball rises to its potential height.

 A let is a serve that hits the net and lands in the proper service court.
 Let serves are replayed.

-A lob is a shot that returns the ball as high and deep as possible, forcing the opposing side back to the baseline.
+A lob is a shot that returns the ball as high and deep as possile, forcing the opposing side back to the baseline.